-The other investors joining the round are Fatima Gobi Ventures and Indus Valley Capital.
+The other investors joining the round are Fatima Gobi Ventures, Indus Valley Capital and K2 Global.
 First Round Capital, which led the round, was an early investor in companies like Uber, Square, Roblox, Looker and Notion.

 According to a statement, Airlift said it plans to invest the funds raised in technology and operations.